apluslms/a-plus/doc/LTI_TOOL.md

     volumes:
       - moodledb:/var/lib/postgresql/data
 ```
+Create the `local_settings.py` file in the a-plus repo under the `aplus` directory next to the `settings.py` file.
+Copy-paste settings from `doc/lti_local_settings.py` and modify them if necessary.
-And the following line in `services.plus.environment`:
+In docker-compose.yml, add the following line in `services.plus.environment`:
 ```
-APLUS_LOCAL_SETTINGS: '/srv/aplus/a-plus/local_settings.py'
+APLUS_LOCAL_SETTINGS: '/srv/aplus/aplus/local_settings.py'
 ```
-For development, your local a-plus code should likely be mounted in as well in `services.plus.volumes`:
+For development, your local a-plus code should be mounted in as well in `services.plus.volumes`:
 ```
-  [your-aplus-code-path]:/srv/a-plus/
+  [your-aplus-code-path]:/srv/aplus/
 ```

 The config mounts files `000-default.conf` and `ports.conf`.
 The contents of those should be as follows: